amosproj/amos2023ss04-kubernetes-inventory-taker/Proxy/README.md

 Since the proxy Interacts with the kubernetes api of a cluster, you need to have one up and running (like [minikube](https://minikube.sigs.k8s.io/docs/start/)).

+## sql

+I am using [sqlc](https://docs.sqlc.dev/en/stable/overview/install.html) to prepare code for interacting with the postgres database which should be installed locally for now.
+If there were changes to the schema just run `sqlc generate` inside the Proxy folder.
+For adding new functions to interact with the database please append them to `DB/proxy-query.sql`.
+More details can be found in the [sqlc docs](https://docs.sqlc.dev/en/stable/howto/insert.html).

 ## Building

 To be able to build the proxy docker image, you have to supply a kubernetes config file with all the required authentication files to be able to access the api.